Direct applications to Deakin for Trimester 1 2024 close 18 February 2024

 Learn more about fees and your options for paying.

-In both cases, the ‘Estimated tuition fee' is provided as a guide only based on a typical enrolment of students completing the first year of this course.
-The cost will vary depending on the units you choose, your study load, the length of your course and any approved Credit for Prior Learning you have.
+The 'Estimated tuition fee' is provided as a guide only based on a typical enrolment of students completing this course within the same year.
+The cost will vary depending on the units you choose, your study load, the length of your course and any approved Recognition of prior learning.

+One year full-time study load is typically represented by eight credit points of study.
 Each unit you enrol in has a credit point value.
-The 'Estimated tuition fee' is calculated by adding together 8 credit points of a typical combination of units for that course.
-Eight credit points is used as it represents a typical full-time enrolment load for a year.
+The 'Estimated tuition fee' is calculated by adding together eight credit points of a typical combination of units for your course.

 You can find the credit point value of each unit under the Unit Description by searching for the unit in the Handbook.

 Learn more about fees and available payment options.

 FEE-HELP loans cover up to 100% of tuition fees for eligible students.
 By taking out a FEE-HELP loan, the government pays your tuition fees directly to Deakin, and the balance is repaid from your employment income - but only once you're earning over $51,550.

 Please note: fees shown by the calculator are indicative only and based on 2024 rates.
 Actual fees may vary.
 We advise confirming fees with Prospective Student Enquiries prior to enrolment.